-Martina Dobringer has held management positions at the Coface Group since 1989 and was General Manager and Chairwoman of the Managing Board of Coface Austria Holding AG from 2001 to 2011.
-In 2011, she was awarded the Grand Silver Medal of Honour for Services to the Republic of Austria, and in 2006 she became the first Austrian businesswoman to receive the highest French honour ("Chevalier dans l'ordre de la Légion").
+Date first appointed: 2011 End of current term of office: 2019 Martina Dobringer held various management positions in the Coface group starting in 1989 and brings her extensive knowledge of the international insurance industry with her.
+As Chairwoman of the Managing Board of Coface Central Europe Holding AG, she laid the cornerstone for Coface's successful expansion into this region.
+From 2001 to 2011, she was General Manager and Chairwoman of the Managing Board of Coface Austria Holding AG.
+In 2011, she was awarded the Grand Decoration of Honour in Silver for Services to the Republic of Austria, and in 2006 she became the first Austrian businesswoman to receive the highest French honour ("Chevalier dans l'ordre de la Légion").